10 Best Museums in Tenerife

 Sacred Museum

-Another destination to incorporate in your itinerary is the Sacred Museum "El Tesoro de la Concepción", where you will find important collections with artistic and textile pieces, dating from the sixteenth century to the present.
+Another destination to add to your itinerary is the Sacred Museum “El Tesoro de la Concepción,” where you’ll find important collections of artistic and textile pieces dating from the 16th century to the present day.

-• More than a thousand works of art, composed of sculptures, paintings and furniture.
+• Over a thousand works of art, including sculptures, paintings, and furniture.

-• Objects of religious art, among which you will see some chalices and a Gothic Manuelist monstrance from 1520, considered a goldsmith treasure of great historical and cultural value.
-You will also see the imposing filigree cross (2.45 meters high), carved in solid silver by Jerónimo de Espellosa, in Cuba, during the 17th century.
+• Religious art objects, including chalices and a Gothic-Manueline monstrance from 1520, considered a treasure of great historical and cultural value.
+You’ll also see the imposing filigree cross (2.45 meters tall), crafted in solid silver by Jerónimo de Espellosa in Cuba during the 17th century.

-The museum is usually open until 1:30 p.m., so at the end of the visit you will have enough time to do other activities, such as sailing in Tenerife to admire its marine landscape, visit one of the theme parks, explore the historic center at your own pace, etc.
+The museum is usually open until 1:30 p.m., so by the end of your visit you’ll have plenty of time for other activities, such as sailing around Tenerife to admire the seascape, visiting one of the theme parks, exploring the historic center at your own pace, and more.

 Details of interest